NFL ODDS Hub

 NFL Totals

 Totals betting is often referred to as Over/Under betting as well.
-When we are trying to bet on the Total, we are trying to predict the combined final score of a game.
+When we try to bet on the Total, we are trying to predict the combined final score of a game.

 A sportsbook will set a total for a game.